-PricewaterhouseCoopers LLP has served as the independent auditors for the Company since August 1, 2006 and acted as the Company's independent auditors for the financial year ended December 31, 2021.
+PricewaterhouseCoopers LLP has served as the independent auditors for the Company since August 1, 2006 and acted as the Company's independent auditors for the financial year ended December 31, 2023.
 The chart below sets forth the total amount billed to the Company by the Company's auditors for services performed in the last two financial years and breaks down these amounts by category of service (for audit fees, audit-related fees, tax fees and all other fees):

-Financial Year Ended Audit Fees (1) (C\$) Audit-Related Fees (2) (C\$) All Other Fees (4) (C\$)

-December 31, 2022 203,783 86,879 201,042 Nil
+Financial Year Ended Audit-Related Fees (2) (C\$) All Other Fees (4) (C\$) December 31, 2023 251,125 84,842 14,850 124,912 December 31, 2022 203,783 86,879 201,042 Nil

-December 31, 2021 38,632 50,558 317,403 Nil

 - (1) "Audit Fees" are the aggregate fees charged by the Company's auditors for the audit of the Company's consolidated annual financial statements and attestation services that are provided in connection with statutory and regulatory filings or engagements.
-During the financial year ended December 31, 2022 Audit Fees include fees related to the acquisition of the Mercedes Mine. - (2) "Audit-Related Fees" are fees charged by the Company's auditors for assurance and related services such as review of quarterly financial statements, that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under "Audit Fees."
-For the financial year ended December 31, 2022, Audit-Related Fees reflect higher quarterly review fees due to an increase in scope to include the Mercedes operations.
-For the financial year ended December 31, 2021, Audit-Related Fees include fees paid to the Company's auditors in respect of a prospectus supplement, which was filed with the securities commissions of all of the provinces and territories of Canada except Quebec, on January 8, 2021. - (3) "Tax Fees" are fees charged by the Company's auditors for tax compliance, tax advice and tax planning including, during 2021 and 2022, fees related to acquisition of the Mercedes Mine. - (4) "All Other Fees" are fees charged by the Company's auditors for products and services other than as set out under the heading "Audit Fees", "Audit-Related Fees" and "Tax Fees" Exemption in 6.1 of NI 52-110.
+During the financial year ended December 31, 2022 Audit Fees include fees related to the acquisition of the Mercedes Mine. - (2) "Audit-Related Fees" are fees charged by the Company's auditors for assurance and related services such as review of quarterly financial statements, that are reasonably related to the performance of the audit or review of the Company's financial statements and are not reported under "Audit Fees." - (3) "Tax Fees" are fees charged by the Company's auditors for tax compliance, tax advice and tax planning.
+During 2022 tax fees related to acquisition of the Mercedes Mine. - (4) "All Other Fees" are fees charged by the Company's auditors for products and services other than as set out under the heading "Audit Fees", "Audit-Related Fees" and "Tax Fees" Exemption in 6.1 of NI 52-110.
+During 2023 these fees related primarily to auditors' review of a base shelf prospectus and a prospectus supplement filed in respect of a bought deal financing.